AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Data_View_Shape.md

 #### Narrow shape

-The narrow table ‘pivots’ the standard table.
+The narrow table "pivots" the standard table.
 Each data field becomes a row comprised of the following columns:

-* Timestamp column
+* Index column
-* Group identifying column(s)
+* Grouping value column(s)
 * Field column, which holds the resolved column label of the field
-* Value column, which holds the property value or stream related data such as name, id, tags or meta data
+* Value column, which holds the property value or stream related data such as name, id, tags or metadata

-The column header of the timestamp and group identifying columns may vary depending on the resolved label.
+The column header of the index and grouping value columns may vary depending on the resolved label.
 The Field and Value column headers are not modifiable.

 The data view is built veritically by grouping field, if present, then by field.

+Data views resolving into multiple streams that are defined with the same SDS type, should use a grouping field or an identifier in order to differentiate the data rows.

-##### Example: Get data response body for narrow shape
+##### Example: Get data response body for narrow shape with grouping field (Site)

 ```csv
 Timestamp,Site,Field,Value